-- Spark Page: Website creation tool that lets users combine text, images, captions, links and embedded videos without any coding experience needed.
+- Spark Page: Website creation tool.
+It lets users combine text, images, captions, links and embedded videos without any coding experience needed.
 Here’s more info.

 - Spark Post: Graphic design tool that lets users layer text over an image or collection of images in the perfect shape for sharing on different social media platforms.
 Here’s more info.

-As a teacher, you might decide to create a Spark Video introducing new vocabulary terms to students, or have students take on the task of creating their own videos.
+As a teacher, you might decide to create a Spark Video introducing new vocabulary terms to students.
+Or students can take on the task of creating their own videos.
 One of the reasons I love Spark Video is how it easily captures voice and gives users plenty of options to search for images and icons to match your words.
 If you have an interactive word wall in your classroom you can even attach a link to the video using a QR code so it’s easy to hear new words and see them in action too.

 If your students are engaged in a project-based learning experience you can have them document their process using a Spark Page.
-Since Spark Page is an open-ended website creation tool, students can decide if they’d like to share their PBL experience using text, images, videos, or a combination of all three.
+Spark Page is an open-ended website creation tool.
+So students can decide if they’d like to share their PBL experience using text, images, videos, or a combination of all three.
 Although I’m a big fan of coding in the classroom, one thing I love about Spark Page is how easy it is to get started with out any computer programming experience.
-Students can pick and choose which elements to add to their page (ex. text, hyperlink, photos, etc.) and create a beautiful final project that tells the story of their learning
+Students can pick and choose which elements to add to their page.
+This could include text, hyperlinks, photos, or other media.
+They can create a beautiful final project that tells the story of their learning

 When I host professional development sessions for schools, one of my favorite ways to get participants out of their seats is to snap pictures in the space we’re using that day.
 With students, they can “spot math” all around their classroom and snap pictures of what they find.
-From obtuse angles to cylinders, you can send students on a scavenger hunt to take pictures related to your math unit of study.
-Students can open up the pictures they’ve snapped in Spark Post and add labels, captions, or responses to a prompt you’ve shared.
+From obtuse angles to cylinders, you can send students on a scavenger hunt.
+They can take pictures related to your math unit of study.
+Students can open up the pictures they’ve snapped in Spark Post.
+Then they can add labels, captions, or responses to a prompt you’ve shared.
 One of the great features in Spark Post is how you can search for images too.
 So if students have trouble finding a sphere in your classroom, they can search for an image instead.

 Bonus: I’ve shared how you can use Spark Post to help organize your classroom library – try using this same strategy for labeling bins of math resources in your classroom!